leighrobertson512/blog/content/classes/2019-winter-code-em-younglings.md

 ## Actual

 We are rocking!
 She has a great understanding of the Base 10, and Base 2 number systems.
 We started with going over those on the whiteboard, and filling in our place values.
 And finishing with converting decimal numbers to binary digits.
 She has really enjoyed Lightbot so we stayed on that, and got all the way to the end of the Unloading section, which should be Section 3.
 I'm sure she will want to finish the last level because she likes the challenge and we couldn't figure it out before class ended, but after that we will move onto Hopscotch because she is totally ready.
-And I think will really enjoy all the flexiable and creativity that it allows.
+And I think will really enjoy all the flexible and creativity that it allows.

 ----